Facilities

 The Space Coronagraph Optical Bench (SCoOB)

-As part of efforts to advance exoplanet imaging technologies we operate a vacuum-compatible, high-contrast testbed.
+As part of efforts to advance exoplanet imaging technologies UASAL operates a vacuum-compatible, high-contrast testbed.
 Our testbed is currently configured for visible wavelengths and featuring a 952 actuator deformable mirror.

 Design and Assembly paper, Ashcraft et al 2022 (Proceedings of SPIE).